 Why we use it: Entropy serves as an indicator of transcriptional complexity.
 In high-quality cells, gene expression follows predictable patterns with moderate entropy values.
 Extremely low entropy suggests that too few genes are expressed (potentially indicating a low-quality or dying cell), while unusually high entropy often indicates technical noise.

 Implications for interpretation: Cells with entropy values outside the expected range for their cell type should be scrutinized carefully.
 Low entropy cells might represent specialized cells with limited gene expression programs, but more often indicate poor-quality libraries.
 High entropy cells might represent technical artifacts rather than true biological diversity, potentially leading to spurious cell type identification.
+These kinds of hidden quality variations are examples of metadata leakage in science - subtle experimental differences that propagate and compound when datasets are compared across studies.
 Entropy provides a different perspective on expression distribution from metrics like the Gini coefficient, with both offering complementary insights.

 6. Doublet Detection